-Its invasive characteristics are astounding: clidemia reaches reproductive maturity in 6 months, it’s self-compatible, it grows back vigorously after cutting, or mutilation and the seeds remain viable yet dormant in the soil for up to four years.
+Its invasive characteristics are astounding: clidemia reaches reproductive maturity in 6 months, it’s self-compatible, it grows back vigorously after cutting or mutilation and the seeds remain viable yet dormant in the soil for up to four years.
 Its seed production is perhaps the most alarming.
-One plant can make 10,000,000 seeds a year.
+An average of 10,000,000 seeds can be found in a 1 square meter area of a clidemia thicket.
 Laid end to end, the tiny seeds would make a line 3.5 miles long.

 It is next to impossible to eradicate this pest once it starts producing viable seeds.
 Furthermore, the tiny seeds are dispersed accidentally by humans as a contaminant.
 Evidence suggests that marijuana growers, hikers, and hunters are partly responsible for intra-island and inter-island dispersal via contaminated clothes, gear, or soil.
-Incipient patches were found in close to abandoned marijuana patches and along trail sides.
+Incipient patches were found close to abandoned marijuana patches and along trail sides.
 Other infestations occurred alongside 4 x 4 roads suggesting contaminated tires were the cause.
 Pig hunters are thought to be the disperser for the Laupāhoehoe forest invasion.
-Clidemia is ugly, it interferes with lawns and gardens, it provides endless weeding tasks, and it has no uses.
-All despise Clidemia, no one in their right mind would intentionally spread this plant.
+Clidemia is ugly.
+It interferes with lawns and gardens, it provides endless weeding tasks, and it has no uses.
+All despise Clidemia.
+No one in their right mind would intentionally spread this plant.

 Besides long-distance dispersal through contamination, seeds are eaten and dispersed by birds, rats, and mongoose.
-The Clidemia invasion has been well documented; it happens right before our eyes almost in real-time.
+The Clidemia invasion has been well documented; it happens right before our eyes, almost in real-time.
 Hurricane Iwa hit Oahu in 1981.
 The storm disturbed and opened the vegetation along the Contour trail in the Waiʻanae Mountains.
 In two short years, an impenetrable thicket of Clidemia ten feet tall dominated the forest.
 This disturbance oriented plant takes no time establishing a population that excludes all other species, including mosses!
-Wagner suggested in the 1990 edition of “Manual of Flowering Plants” that Clidemia should be controlled on Hawai’i Island, as the invasion was new and still possible to eradicate.
-Clidemia is listed as a noxious weed in the state of Hawaii and as on the “100 of the World’s Worst Invasive Alien Species”.
+In the 1990 edition of “Manual of Flowering Plants,” Wagner suggested that Clidemia be controlled on Hawai’i Island, as the invasion was new and still possible to eradicate.
+Clidemia is listed as a noxious weed in Hawaii and as on the “100 of the World’s Worst Invasive Alien Species”.

 Description and Dispersal: